-There are challenges throughout a military deployment—from the call to duty through the heartwarming homecomings.
-But many people overlook one of the greatest challenges: adjusting to being a family together again after the homecoming.
+There are challenges throughout a military deployment—from the call to duty through the months of separation.
+However, it’s important to recognize one of the greatest challenges of deployment: adjusting to being a family together again after homecoming.

 - Roles and people have changed.